apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 |Unlikely     |  8|2.60% |
 |Very unlikely|  3|0.97% |

 This means that more than 85% of people who use Airflow like it.
-Seems Airflow does its job nicely.
+It seems Airflow does its job nicely.
 However, we have to remember that this survey is likely biased - it’s more likely that you respond to the survey if you like the tool you use.
-Should we focus then on those 8 people who did not like Airflow?
+Should we focus then on those 11 people who did not like Airflow?
 It’s a good question.

 ## Airflow usage